 The centrifuge spins at 2,000 RPM for 30 seconds (10 seconds for quality control [QC] runs) or 260 g.

 How can you get good results with just 165 µL?

-The efficacy of traditional methods is acceptable but confirmed suspicious that there are undesired destruction and inconsistent concentration of many important formed elements.1 The gentle centrifugation process and highly standardized process cause much less damage and a more uniform distribution of formed elements.
+The efficacy of traditional methods is acceptable but confirmed suspicious that there are undesired destruction and inconsistent concentration of many important formed elements.1 The gentle centrifugation and highly standardized processes cause much less damage and a more uniform distribution of formed elements.
 Once prepared, the SediVue Dx analyzer scans more than 45 high-power fields of view to ensure a sufficient sample volume is analyzed.

 How much sample does the SediVue Dx analyzer need to run an analysis?